Bespi123/Adaptive_PID_2DOF_telescope/README.md

-# URUCON Simulation and Control of a Mount for a Telescope
+# Simulation and Control of a Mount for a Telescope

 ## Overview